mhahsler/seriation/README.md

 Here are some quick guides on applications of seriation:

-- [Introduction the R package
+- [Introduction to the R package seriation](https://cran.r-project.org/package=seriation/vignettes/seriation.pdf)
-  seriation](https://cran.r-project.org/package=seriation/vignettes/seriation.pdf)
 - [How to reorder
   heatmaps](https://mhahsler.github.io/seriation/heatmaps.html)